-While you’re restarting your router, you should also do the same for your gaming device to cover both ends.
-A rogue background process hogging your bandwidth can also cause you to experience packet loss and resetting your gaming device will allow you to get rid of it in most cases.
+While restarting your router, you should do the same for your gaming device to cover both ends.
+A rogue background process hogging your bandwidth can also cause you to experience packet loss, and resetting your gaming device will allow you to get rid of it in most cases.

 Run a speedtest

-Connection quality and speed matter when it comes to providing a smooth gameplay experience.
-If your internet is unusually sluggish and you can feel web pages opening more slowly, then there might be a problem with your internet speed.
+Connection quality and speed matter when providing a smooth gameplay experience.
+If your internet is unusually sluggish and you can feel web pages opening more slowly than usual, then there might be a problem with your internet speed.

-One of the best ways to troubleshoot your internet speed will be running a speedtest.
-If you notice that your internet speed is lower than its regular rates, you should check if any other background processes are clogging your bandwidth.
-Mobile devices downloading updates can also decrease your internet speed, meaning you may also want to take your phone off Wi-Fi or see if any other members of your household are downloading updates.
+One of the best ways to troubleshoot your internet speed will be running a speed test.
+If your internet speed is lower than its regular rates, you should check if any other background processes are clogging your bandwidth.
+Mobile devices downloading updates can also decrease your internet speed.
+You may also want to take your phone off Wi-Fi or see if other household members download updates.

-If no one is downloading an update and you don’t have a background process using your bandwidth, you may want to consider calling your ISP to see if they can spot anything off with your home network.
-Your ISP will have tools to detect any anomalies in your connection and they may be able to fix it on their end.
+If no one is downloading an update and you don’t have a background process using your bandwidth, you may call your ISP to see if they can spot anything off with your home network.
+Your ISP will have tools to detect any anomalies in your connection, and they may be able to fix it on their end.